-If you’re an experience appointment setter who is up for a challenge, TeleReach can be the ideal company for you.
+If you’re an experienced appointment setter who is up for a challenge, TeleReach can be the ideal company for you.
 They require up to 100 daily calls, so it’s no easy feat.

 - How Much Does TeleReach Corporate Pay Appointment Setters?
-As an appointment setter for TeleReach Corporate, you only get paid upon successful appointment set.
-It is commission based with daily, weekly and monthly performance based bonuses.
+As an appointment setter for TeleReach Corporate, you only get paid for each successful appointment set.
+It is commission-based with daily, weekly, and monthly performance-based bonuses.

 Appointment Setter Job Outlook

-According to BLS, there will be a 5% decline for the demand of appointment setting jobs due to automation advancements through 2026.
+According to BLS, there will be a 5% decline in the demand for appointment setting jobs due to automation advancements through 2026.

 However, this doesn’t include home-based appointment setters, since companies tend to go about technological changes gradually.
 As companies automate this particular task, there will be a spike in outsourcing the work to home-based freelancers.